 What is the Substance Inside of the Pores?

-What you see inside of the pores (or what your exotics vet extracts from the pores) can vary depending on what species of reptile you are looking about.
+What you see inside of the pores (or what your exotics vet extracts from the pores) can vary depending on what species of reptile you are looking for.
 Some secretions are made up of a material called keratin (the same thing that is in your hair and fingernails) while other secretions have a more lipid (or fatty) substance.

 More secretions may be produced during your reptile’s mating season and the pores may even protrude.